 Puerto Rico and its surrounding islands offer something completely unique in the competitive world of the Caribbean.
-A colorful and colonial history, which has resulted in a melting-pot of different cultures, and an undeniable natural beauty, has enabled the country to position itself as one of the most alluring destinations in this stunning part of the world.
+A colourful and colonial history, which has resulted in a melting-pot of different cultures, and an undeniable natural beauty, has enabled the country to position itself as one of the most alluring destinations in this stunning part of the world.
 This itinerary will see you exploring Puerto Rico on and off-shore, as you venture from San Juan to the island of Vieques.

 Begin your alternative Caribbean adventure in San Juan, where you’ll enjoy the vibes of a city that’s a genuine crowd pleaser.
-Start by exploring the old town and enjoy its colorful colonial architecture and centuries old pathways.
+Start by exploring the old town and enjoy its colourful colonial architecture and centuries old pathways.
 Feeling thirsty?
-Then head towards the neighborhood of Santurce, where you’ll find a thriving cosmopolitan scene brimming with up-scale bars and restaurants.
+Then head towards the neighbourhood of Santurce, where you’ll find a thriving cosmopolitan scene brimming with up-scale bars and restaurants.
 Oh, and whilst you’re here, make time for the incredible stretches of white sand beaches that have made this island so famous.
 Like any city on the sand, San Juan will continue to delight you with a contrast of cosmopolitan luxury and beach-bum vibes.
 Like we said, San Juan is a definite crowd pleaser.Read more

 From one island to another